gazebosim/gz-transport/docs/services/services.rst

-First of all we declare a node and a Protobuf message that is filled with the input parameters for our ``/oneway`` request.
+First of all we declare a node and a Protobuf message that is filled with the input parameters for our ``/oneway`` service.
 Next, we just use the oneway variant of the ``Request()`` method that forwards a service call to any service provider of the service ``/oneway``.
-Ignition Transport will find a node and communicate the data, without waiting for the response.
-Boolean executed is marked false and fuction prints ``Service call failed`` on the screen if any error occurs.
+Ignition Transport will find a node and communicate the data without waiting for the response.
+The return value of ``Request()`` indicates if the request was successfully queued.
 Note that this variant of ``Request()`` is also asynchronous, so your code will not block while your service request is handled.

 Building the code
 =================

-Download the `CMakeLists.txt <https://bitbucket.org/ignitionrobotics/ign-transport/raw/default/example/CMakeLists.txt>`_ file within the ``ign_transport_tutorial`` folder.
-Then, download `CMakeLists.txt <https://bitbucket.org/ignitionrobotics/ign-transport/raw/default/example/msgs/CMakeLists.txt>`_ and `stringmsg.proto <https://bitbucket.org/ignitionrobotics/ign-transport/raw/default/example/msgs/stringmsg.proto>`_ inside the ``msgs`` directory.
+Download the `CMakeLists.txt <https://bitbucket.org/ignitionrobotics/ign-transport/raw/ign-transport2/example/CMakeLists.txt>`_ file within the ``ign_transport_tutorial`` folder.
+Then, download `CMakeLists.txt <https://bitbucket.org/ignitionrobotics/ign-transport/raw/ign-transport2/example/msgs/CMakeLists.txt>`_ and `stringmsg.proto <https://bitbucket.org/ignitionrobotics/ign-transport/raw/ign-transport2/example/msgs/stringmsg.proto>`_ inside the ``msgs`` directory.

 Once you have all your files, go ahead and create a ``build/`` folder within the ``ign_transport_tutorial`` directory.